hydrosolutions/sapphire-dg-client/README.md

 from sapphire_dg import SapphireClient

 client = SapphireClient(
-    host="server host", # if not provided pointing to sapphire dg server api_key="api key" # api key for authorization to the sapphire dg server )
+    api_key="api key" # api key for authorization to the sapphire dg server )